nerzh/swift-telegram-sdk/README.md

 ### Please, support with ⭐️

 🤖 The wrapper for the Telegram Bot API written in Swift with Vapor.
 It's not a framework.
 There is no special syntax here.
-This is a library that implements all [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods), which is available to you to work with Vapor.
+This is a library based on [TelegramBotKit](https://github.com/photovirus/TelegramBotKit) that implements all [Telegram Bot API methods](https://core.telegram.org/bots/api#available-methods), which is available to you to work with Vapor.

 #### Example Telegram Bot based on Swift Telegram Vapor Bot - Here
 [Telegram-bot-example](https://github.com/nerzh/telegram-vapor-bot/tree/master/Telegram-bot-example)